- Prepping is not crazy

 Let’s assume that on average an accident is witnessed by three adults who either saw it happen or were nearby in the immediate aftermath.
 That’s three people who could respond to the emergency.

-There were 6,300,000 crashes reported to the police, which helps us ignore the small fender benders.
+There were 6.3 million crashes reported to the police, which helps us ignore the small fender benders.
 Fatalities were spread evenly between rural and urban settings, so we’ll assume the same for total number of accidents.
-Which means 18 million people witnessed a car accident last year, or about 5% of the population.
+This means 18 million people witnessed a car accident last year, or about 5% of the population.

 Those get home bags are not only useful if the zombies escape while you’re sitting in your cubicle, but maybe you’re driving home from work and witness a crash.